hashimoto52/getting_and_cleaning_data/README.md

 # Getting and Cleaning Data
 Peer-graded Assignment: Getting and Cleaning Data Course Project

--Here are the data for this project: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+- Here are the data for this project: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

--This script contains following procedure.
+- This script contains following procedure.
 1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.
 3. Uses descriptive activity names to name the activities in the data set.